-- To advance climate action, sustainability, renewable energy, energy efficiency, and resiliency, the DDA should view parking from the wider perspective of mobility and access to downtown, via all modes. - To protect and preserve local independent businesses, parking is a critical tool in the DDA toolkit to make it easier on businesses to operate in a challenging downtown economic environment making sure parking isn't a deterrent for customers, and finding ways to ease the burden of downtown employees commuting daily for work. - To support the growth of primary jobs, the DDA should seek to ensure parking isn't a deterrent in attracting new businesses to downtown's commercial real estate.
+- To advance environmental sustainability and stewardship, the DDA should view parking from the wider perspective of mobility and access to downtown, via all modes. - To protect and preserve local independent businesses, parking is a critical tool in the DDA toolkit to make it easier on businesses to operate in a challenging downtown economic environment making sure parking isn't a deterrent for customers, and finding ways to ease the burden of downtown employees commuting daily for work. - To support the growth of primary jobs, the DDA should seek to ensure parking isn't a deterrent in attracting new businesses to downtown's commercial real estate.
 As the market assessment points out, often times a lack of dedicated parking is what frequently prevents office space from being filled in the downtown market.